renovatebot/renovate/docs/development/bump-node-major.md

 ## Add new NodeJS version

-- Add new versions via `package.json>engines>node` and `package.json>engines-next>node`
+- Add new version via `package.json>engines>node` and `package.json>engines-next>node`
 - Update the node version in the [local-development](./local-development.md) docs
-- Update the node versions in the Github Actions workflow files
+- Update the node version in the Github Actions workflow files

 ## Deprecate old NodeJS version